ding-lab/CPTAC3.MissingAnalysis/README.md

 Notes
 1. Currently only katmai, but possibly moving to storage1
+2. Can run on either storage1 or katmai

 ## Pipeline configutation
 Pipeline configuration file has the following columns; it is TSV with a header and uses '.' to indicate empty / inapplicable fields